Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Maret 2026 21.35.38 UTC
+- WIB: Minggu, 8 Maret 2026 22.34.01 UTC
-- WITA: Minggu, 8 Maret 2026 22.35.38 UTC
+- WITA: Minggu, 8 Maret 2026 23.34.01 UTC
-- WIT: Minggu, 8 Maret 2026 23.35.38 UTC
+- WIT: Senin, 9 Maret 2026 00.34.01 UTC

 Kutipan Inspiratif:
-"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: attitude
+Kategori: success